-OTHER CONDITIONS recovery against others. ay for a loss, "we" may require "you" to assign to "us" "your" right of "You" must do all that is necessary to secure "our" rights.
-"We" do ' impair this right to recover.
+OTHER CONDITIONS Subrogation - If "we" pay for a loss, "we" may require "you" to assign to "us" "your" right recovery against others.
+"You" must do all that is necessary to secure "our" rights.
+"We" do not pay for a loss if "you" impair this right to recover.
 "You" may waive "your" right to recover from others in writing before a loss occurs.
-IM 7250 04 04 Copyright, Ar nerican Association of Insurance Services, Inc. 2004
+IM 7250 04 04 Copyright, American Association of Insurance Services, Inc. 2004